aboutcode-org/aboutcode/docs/source/scancode-toolkit/getting-started/install.rst

 ---------------

 - Delete the directory in which you extracted ScanCode.
-- Delete any temporary files created in your system temp directory under a scancode directory.
+- Delete any temporary files created in your system temp directory under a ScanCode directory.